codio/tutorial_grunt_basic/annotations.md

 1. Now, `usemin:css` is run to fix up references to any file names references by the css.
 1. Next, we can cache-bust the css (and js) file with `rev:jscss`.
 1. Finally, we can fix up the references to the js and css files within `index.html`.
+There a parameters set to control the way the hashing is done

+    algorithm - the hashing algorithm used ('sha1', 'md5', 'sha256', 'sha512', etc.)
+    length - the number of characters the hash should return files:src - the folder to search in along with any filters

+Refer to [grunt-rev](https://npmjs.org/package/grunt-rev) for details.

 @annotation:snippet task-usemin
 For details on `usemin`, see [grunt-usemin](https://npmjs.org/package/grunt-usemin)

 Please refer to the `useminPrepare: {` task higher up the `Gruntfile.js` as well as as the `rev` task annotation, where this is all described in detail.

+**IMPORTANT** : although `useminPrepare` prepares the `concat`, `uglify` and `cssmin` tasks, it does not ensure that they are executed.
+To ensure this, you should include them in `grunt.registerTask` at the bottom of `Gruntfile.js`.
+You can see them here

+    grunt.registerTask('default', ['clean', 'copy', 'useminPrepare',
+        'concat', 'uglify', 'cssmin', 'rev:img',
+        'usemin:css', 'rev:jscss', 'usemin:html']);

+##Sub Tasks
+Because we want to be able to process the `index.html` and the css/js files at different points in the workflow, we have configured 2 subtasks, `html: ['dist/*.html']` and `css: ['dist/**/*.css']`.

+Each of these tasks specifies the folders and file types to operate on.
+You can see how `grunt.registerTask()` invokes `usemin:css` and `usemin:html` at separate points in the workflow.

 @annotation:tour load-tasks
 #Load Grunt Modules